shichongrui/saws/Tutorial.md

 You should see Hello world printed in your terminal!
 Fantastic.

 Now lets try changing our api and seeing what happens.
-In your `saws-api/index.ts` file change the `/hello-world` route to send `res.send('Hello Universe!')`.
+In our `saws-api/index.ts` file change the `/hello-world` route to send `res.send('Hello Universe!')`.

 ```ts
 app.get("/hello-world", async (req, res) => {